wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 When the base "source" folder is not found, the step is completely skipped.

+The default operation (symlink and copy on failure) can be replaced with `content-dev-op`  option.

+`content-dev-op`  can be one of *"auto"* (default), "*symlink*", *"copy"* or *"none"*.
+The latter means WP Starter will not do anything.

 Note for **Windows** users: if symlinking fails, make sure to run the terminal application **as administrator**.

+### `VcsIgnoreCheckStep`

+When using version control there are two reasons we want to keep some paths out of it:

+- files that are dynamically generated
+- files that contain sensitive data.

+Considering WP Starter deals with both kind of files, this steps attempt to determine the VCS software in use (Git, Mercurial, SVN) and determine if those files are ignored.

+When Git is in use, WP Starter is able to effectively check the content of a `.gitignore` an existing file, and outputs an error if it does contain the necessary ignore paths.

+When either Git or Mercurial is in use, and no `.gitignore`/`.hgignore` is found, WP Starter can create one using a "template" file as a base.

+In all other cases (VCS not determine or not Git nor Mercurial), WP Starter will output a warning about the paths that should be ignored.
+The warning is printed only in "verbose" mode.

+There are two configurations that control this step:

+- `check-vcs-ignore` which can be a boolean or the string "ask".
+When `false`, none of the checks described above happens.
+When `ask`, WP Starter will ask if performing the check or not.
+  Default is `true`.
+- `create-vcs-ignore-file` which can be a boolean or the string "ask".
+When `false`, WP Starter will never attempt to write a  `.gitignore`/`.hgignore` file, even if not found.
+  When `ask`, it will ask before creating the file.
+Default is `true`.

 ### `WpCliConfigStep`

 This step automatically generates in the project root a [`wp-cli.yml`](https://make.wordpress.org/cli/handbook/config/#config-files) that only contains setting for the WordPress path, allowing WP CLI commands to be run on the project root, without the need to pass the `--path` argument every time (see WP CLI [documentation](https://make.wordpress.org/cli/handbook/config/#global-parameters)).

 The only setting that affects this step is the `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) which will tell where WordPress is located.

 ### `WpCliCommandsStep`